Mullen to step down as Newry City manager

 Newry City manager Darren Mullen is to step down after 10 years in charge of the Irish Premiership club.

-Mullen, who has twice led the club to promotion to the top flight, has decided to step down from the role.
+Mullen, who has twice led the club to promotion to the top flight, will leave at the end of the season.

-Saturday's final match of the season away to Dungannon Swifts will be his last as manager.
+Saturday's final match of the campaign away to Dungannon Swifts will be his last as manager.

 The club secured their Premiership status for next season with a 2-2 draw against Ballymena United on Saturday, having been promoted last year.